 In 2012, tragedy struck when a crazed fan entered EBWF's headquarters in St. Louis with a gun, injuring 48 people and killing 11 others.
 Wes Ikeda was one of the people who was injured, and his 16 year old daughter, Isabella, was fatally wounded.
 As Wes recovered from the injuries he sustained in the shooting, his long-time friend Chris Jericho was appointed interim CEO.
 Jericho held the position of interim CEO for over two years, before stepping down in December 2014 to return to the ring.
 When Jericho stepped down, Wes resumed his role as CEO.

 After being an on screen character for several years, Wes Ikeda has taken on more of a backstage role in more recent years – similar to Vince McMahon's role in WWE.
 Wes still makes the occasional on screen appearance, but mostly focuses on the day to day running of EBWF.
 As a result, EBWF has had an on screen General Manager to act as the company's authority figure.

 To date, there have been three General Managers in EBWF.
 The Texas Rattlesnake, Stone Cold Steve Austin, was appointed General Manager in September 2015, a role he held until March 2017 when he was defeated by Chris Jericho at WrestleMania.
 Austin had put his position as General Manager on the line in the match, and by defeating Austin, Jericho became the new General Manager.
 In October 2017, Jericho put the position of General Manager on the line against Jimmy Havoc, with the stipulation being that if Havoc lost, he would be fired from EBWF.
 Havoc won, and was subsequently appointed the new General Manager by the EBWF Board of Directors.

-In 2018, Wes Ikeda returned as the authority figure on EBWF television and moves into 2020 when we celebrate our 19th year!
+In 2018, Wes Ikeda returned as the authority figure on EBWF television and EBWF has been going strong ever since!